An Easy Way To Alleviate A Big Concern About Moving To Windows

 You can quit Resolve from the Dock or the Activity Monitor.

-Remote rendering seems pretty cool and useful right?
+Remote rendering seems pretty cool and useful, right?
 It is!
-But there are a couple limitations you need to take note of.
+But there are a couple of limitations you need to take note of.

 Probably the single greatest potential limitation is the CPU/GPU power of the remote rendering machine.

 In my studio, my remote rendering machine is the latest generation 5k iMac.
 While plenty powerful its 4GB GPU is still kinda crappy compared to 4 Titan X in a Cubix of my main rig.
 So tasks that are done at render, like full quality debayer, full quality sizing, or normal rendering tasks like noise reduction (assuming you’re not using a shared render cache) can be significantly slower.

 To give you a real-world measure of this – last week did a test rendering a 24 min broadcast show on my main rig with no render caching – ProRes 1080i60 source.
 I got 100-130 frames consistently on rendering and the whole timeline took about 6 or 7 min to render.

 I remote rendered that to my iMac (remember shared database and shared storage) and that number was significantly slower.
 I got about 40-50 frames per second and the total time was just shy of the total program length.
 That’s a big difference!